-1. Rising intonation (subject of my first-ever blog, Managing Your Voice in a Job Interview).
+1. Rising intonation (subject of my first-ever blog.
 If you raise your voice at the end of every phrase or sentence, it sounds as though you do not believe what you have just said

 2. Light and shade, using volume changes to engage the audience.
 Without this variation, the voice can become like an assault weapon, almost overwhelming the listener and causing him/her to want to lean back in her seat away from the speaker

 3. Speed variations, to signal important information.
 You can have the most perfectly modulated voice in the world but unless there is variation here, people will either fall asleep or, if you speak too quickly, struggle to understand you and possibly give up as time goes on in the interview.

 Body Language is King (or Queen)